If I Believe, Why Do I Doubt?

 Some things you know.

 In times of trouble, keep going back to what you know to be true.
-When I hit my 50th birthday five years ago, I realized that I believe less now than I did 30 years ago.
+When I hit my 50th birthday several years ago, I realized that I believe less now than I did 30 years ago.
 Back then I thought I had everything totally figured out.
 Life has a way of knocking us down a few pegs.
 That’s certainly happened to me.
 So on one level, I don’t have total certainty about all the details of theology.
 In a sense, my knowledge is both greater and smaller than it was three decades ago.
 But what I know, I really know.
 I have a handful of convictions that cannot be shaken.
-I would include in that short list these truths: God is good, Jesus is Lord, the Bible is true, life is short, every day is a gift, people matter more than things, fame is fleeting, this world is not my home, and even hard times are meant for my benefit.
+I would include in that short list these truths: God is good, life is short, every day is a gift, people matter more than things, fame is fleeting, this world is not my home, and even hard times are meant for my benefit.
 And at the core of my faith is an unshakable belief in the sovereignty of God.
-He’s God and I’m not.
+He is God and I am not.
 He is sovereign over all the details of my life, and I can trust him completely even when those details seem to be spinning out of control.

 Recently I ran across a statement that resonated with my own heart: “One who has never doubted has only half believed.”
 By that standard, I’m not ashamed to say that I have fully believed because I have often doubted.
 But my doubts have only made my faith stronger in the end.